Ankith025/Personal-Portfolio/README.md

 ## 🎯 Overview<a id="overview"></a>

 A **single-page application (SPA)** portfolio built for the Gesix Solutions internship Sprint 01 challenge.
-This portfolio breaks away from conventional designs with a **neo-brutalist aesthetic** featuring bold typography, high contrast colors, geometric elements, and smooth animations.
+This portfolio breaks away from conventional designs with an **aesthetic** featuring bold typography, high contrast colors, geometric elements, and smooth animations.

 **Key Highlights:**
 - 🎨 Unique neo-brutalist design system